 Element of Pay Form of Compensation Structure Philosophy Base Salary Cash Initially set through arm's-length negotiation at the time of hiring, taking into account level of responsibility, qualifications, experience, salary expectations and competitive market data.
 Base salaries are then reviewed on an annual basis by the compensation and leadership committee and salary adjustments may be made based on factors described below under "Roles of the Compensation and Leadership Committee, Management and the Compensation Consultant."
 Base salary is designed to be a competitive fixed component that establishes a guaranteed minimum level of cash compensation to recognize and reward day-to-day contributions of our executive officers.
-Annual Cash Incentive Cash • Annual cash incentive is based on a combination of financial and qualitative measures Annual Cash Incentive Annual Cash Incentive (2) 20% Corporate Individual Goals Total Revenue and Adjusted EBITDA 100% The performance-based cash compensation was designed to reward the achievement of annual corporate performance relative to pre-established goals, as well as individual performance, contributions and strategic impact.
-Long-term Performance Based Restricted Stock Units (PSU) 50% PSUs 3-year Solve RSUs Long-term incentive compensation is an effective means for focusing our NEOs on driving increased stockholder value over a multi-year period and motivating them to remain employed with us.
-Restricted Stock Units (RSU) performance period; 3-year cliff vesting 3-year ratable vesting; 1/3 per year and to remain employed with us.
+Annual Cash Incentive Cash • Annual cash incentive is based on a combination of financial and qualitative measures Annual Cash Incentive (1) 80% Corporate Performance Goals Total Revenue and Adjusted EBITDA 100% The performance-based cash compensation was designed to reward the achievement of annual corporate performance relative to pre-established goals, as well as individual performance, contributions and strategic impact.
+Long-term Performance Based Restricted Stock Units (PSU) 50% PSUs 3-year Long-term incentive compensation is an effective means for focusing our NEOs on driving increased stockholder value over a multi-year period and motivating them to remain employed with us.
+Equity Incentive Restricted Stock Units (RSU) performance period; 3-year cliff vesting alem to remain employed with ds.

 Mr. Kirscht was also eligible to participate in our MBO Cash Performance Program, as further discussed below.
 For the NEOs, 75% on corporate performance and 25% on attainment of individual goals.
+(1)